Kn0wn-Un/memory-card/README.md

 # Introduction

-Memory card game using only functional components in REact to practice Hooks (useState and useEffect)
+Memory card game using only functional components in React to practice Hooks (useState and useEffect)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).